 - Towards a digital strategy for the NT (recommendations)

 - Forum VI Communique

 About the Alliance

 The Broadband for the Bush Alliance (B4BA) is an alliance of organisations that seeks to advance the digital capacity and capability of remote Australians.
-B4BA seeks the best possible communication outcomes for the 7% of Australians not currently scheduled to receive fibre to the premise through the National Broadband Network, and to advance unmet telephony needs, as a significant related issue.
+B4BA seeks the best possible communication outcomes for Australians not currently scheduled to receive fibre to the premise through the National Broadband Network and to advance unmet communication needs, as a significant related issue.

 The key focus of the Alliance is: